ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

     );
 ```

-Populate the projection for existing data (without it projection will be created for only newly inserted data)
+Populate the projection for existing data (without it projection will be created for only newly inserted data).

 ```sql
 ALTER TABLE uk_price_paid